kistofe/Boss-Design/README.md

 ![](https://i.imgur.com/SFOjytF.png)

 _How could a heavy smash to the ground be done?
-Why not trying with a giant mace?._
+Why not trying with a giant mace?_

 ### Preparation
 As mentioned when talking about the [Feeling of Mastery](https://github.com/kistofe/Boss-Design/blob/gh-pages/README.md#feeling-of-mastery), Bosses are like tests to the player to ensure they master a certain degree of skill.
 Knowing that, a Boss Fight should not be the moment to introduce new abilities or mechanics to players, as they would need to adapt to them during the fight itself.